Bitwarden-Repository-Archive/.github/profile/README.md

 - Huge thanks to the **Bitwarden** team for their leadership in open-source password management.
 - Gratitude to the **Vaultwarden** community for providing lightweight alternatives for self-hosters.
-- Appreciation for the **Flathub** maintainers who bring Bitwarden to Linux users with ease.
+- Appreciation for the **Flathub** maintainers who bring Bitwarden and NordPass to Linux users with ease.
 - Recognition to contributors behind **Bitwarden Labs** for their creativity and experimental spirit.
 - Respect to the **Buttercup** team for their work on an open-source manager that inspired many, even after discontinuation.
+- Thanks to the **ProtonPass** developers for expanding privacy-focused open-source password management.
 - And to all open-source developers and users who value digital security, transparency, and access — thank you.

 ---